FREQUENTLY ASKED QUESTIONS

 I made a one-time donation but it shows as a "recurring donation" on my bank statement.

 This can sometimes occur as a result of how our donation system is configured.
 It does not affect your actual donation and you will not be charged more than once.
-You can confirm that your donation is one-time by accessing your profile's Service Center and viewing your donation history.
-If you have any questions, email us.
+You can call us at (800) 708-7644 or email us to confirm.

 Are there trials that do not require a visit to the trial site?